mavpf/RAG-Ollama/README.md

 ### Post a question

-Once the RAG application is running, I can submit questions related to the website scraped.
+Once the RAG application is running, I can submit questions related to the website scraped, trough an API.

 ```bash
 curl -i -XPOST "http://localhost:7654/api/question" \